britram/taps-transports/draft-ietf-taps-transports.md

 involve only Constant Bit Rate (CBR) channels with no competing flows, for which a sender-based rate control mechanism is sufficient.
-In any case, FLUTE/ALC's reliability, delivery mode, congestion control, and flow/rate control mechanisms are distinct components that can be separately controlled to meet different application needs.
+In any case, FLUTE/ALC's reliability, delivery mode, congestion control, and flow/rate control mechanisms can be separately controlled to meet different application needs.
 Section 4.1 of {{I-D.ietf-tsvwg-rfc5405bis}}
 describes multicast congestion control requirements for UDP.